bloomcycleofficial/NityaAbhyasa-privacy-policy/index.md

 - Does not require an account or login
 - Does not contain advertisements
 - Does not offer subscriptions or in-app purchases
+- Uses Firebase Analytics to understand general app usage and improve the App
-- Does not use analytics or crash-reporting services
+- Does not use Firebase Analytics to collect study notes, task text, exam names, reminder text, or other personal study content
 - Does not upload study information to developer-controlled servers
 - Stores study information locally on the user's device